tonyfinn/kdbx-rs/docs/kdbx.md

 In KDBX 3, each of these blocks have the following format:

+* Block ID (4 bytes)
 * SHA256 of plain text (32 bytes)
 * Ciphertext length (4 bytes)
 * Ciphertext (variable length)

-The block is verified by decrypting the ciphertext, then calculating the sha256 hash.
+The block is verified by decrypting the ciphertext, then calculating the sha256 hash of the decrypted plain text.

 ### Inner header - KDBX 4